Mechanotherapy: History

 The American College of Mechano-Therapy operated in Chicago between roughly 1905 and 1920.
-It was founded by William Charles Schulze, an 1897 graduate of Rush Medical College and practicing MD licensed in Illinois, Minnesota, and Wisconsin.
+It was founded by William C. Schulze, an 1897 graduate of Rush Medical College and practicing MD licensed in Illinois, Minnesota, and Wisconsin.
 Schulze was born in Germany in 1870.
-Schulze incorporated the American College of Mechano-Therapy in 1907 and served as its president.
-Purporting to be the “largest eclectic school of drugless healing in the world,” the College offered a training course via correspondence.
+He incorporated the American College of Mechano-Therapy in 1907 and served as its president.
+Purporting to be the “largest eclectic school of drugless healing in the world,” the college offered a training course via correspondence.
 Though heavily criticized by the medical establishment, mechanical methods of healing nonetheless were increasingly popular in North America in the early part of the 20th century.

-The American College of Mechano-Therapy published several books such as "Text-book of Osteopathy" (1910) or "Clinical Lectures on Mechano-therapy" (1915).
+The American College of Mechano-Therapy published several books, such as "Text-book of Osteopathy" (1910) or "Clinical Lectures on Mechano-therapy" (1915).

 Exercise

 Mechanotherapy is used as term for exercise prescription to promote healing and rehabilitation.
 Mechanotherapy is a useful term for exercise which is prescribed for rehabilitation because tissue repair is driven by the physiological process of mechanotransduction.